Customers always ask, "what should

 HEAT, BUGS AND SUNSHINE

-There's no need to hide out in bug
+NO need to hide out in bug season!!

 We are used to the schedule and habits